First-Time Home Buyer Programs in Oklahoma article content

 Oklahoma Housing Finance Agency (OHFA) Programs:

-Updated May 2026OHFA offers 30‑year fixed first mortgages through approved lenders and statewide down‑payment and closing‑cost assistance.
-OHFA's standard DPA products commonly provide about 3.5% of the loan amount; the Oklahoma Housing Stability Program (HSP) also offers 5% grant DPA for homes built under that program.
+Updated June 29, 2026OHFA offers 30‑year fixed first mortgages through approved lenders and statewide down‑payment and closing‑cost assistance.
+OHFA offers a standard down payment/closing cost assistance product commonly set at about 3.5% of the loan amount; the Oklahoma Housing Stability Program (HSP) also provides an additional 5% grant/gift DPA for buyers of HSP homes.
 First‑time rules, income and purchase caps vary by product and county—verify with OHFA or an OHFA‑approved lender.
-See OHFA for details: OHFA Homebuyer DPA and OHFA Housing Stability Program.
+See OHFA for details: OHFA Homebuyer DPA, OHFA DPA Products, and OHFA Housing Stability Program.

 Oklahoma First‑Time Homebuyer Mortgage Programs: